streamroot/integration-samples/cdn-load-balancer/android/THEOplayerCDNLoadBalancerJava/README.md

 ### StatsView

-Lumen provides a utils library that allows the display of Mesh Delivery information on the device.
+Lumen provides a utils library that allows the display of CDN Load Balancer information on the device.

 ## **⚠️ This is not intended for production ⚠️**